Win this print!

 Carne Griffiths is kindly offering a copy of “The Oracle” print to one of our readers to celebrate the opening to his new show to the public.

-Do one of the below to enter the draw!
+Submit this form to enter the draw!

 ‘Momentary’, his biggest solo show to date, he told us, is opening today to the grand public so we met the artist and asked a few questions –

 Art-Pie – 1.
 Can you tell your readers about yourself in a few words?